The Academic Secretary

 behalf of the Council, and sits on a number of University committees either as

-secretary or attending officer, including the Council, Business Committee, and
+secretary or attending officer, including the Audit Committee.

-The current head of the Governance and Compliance Division is Regina Sachers.
+The current Director of the Governance and Compliance Division is Regina Sachers.

 Student members serve on a number